All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide produced an average of 14.9% body weight[1] loss over 68 weeks in the STEP-1 trial at the 2.4 mg dose.
 One-third of participants lost 20% or more.
 Semaglutide is the generic name for the active ingredient in Wegovy, Ozempic, and compounded formulations.

-Below you will find dose breakdowns, month-by-month timelines, side effect data, and a comparison of brand vs compounded options.
+Below you'll find dose breakdowns, month-by-month timelines, side effect data, and a comparison of brand vs compounded options.

 Understanding semaglutide before and after data starts with the STEP clinical trial program.
 These four major studies enrolled thousands of participants and measured weight loss over more than a year.
 The results established semaglutide as one of the most effective non-surgical weight management tools available.